SanaHejazi/RAG-AI-assistant/Data/readme.txt

-For Speacial datas (PDF، TXT، FAQ)
+For Speacial datas (PDF، TXT، FAQ).
+Source Of Bot